-At Multistory, we’re committed to making the BICW process as transparent as possible.
-We encourage you to ask us questions.
-You could email them to us or just comment on this post.
+At fREADom, we’re committed to making the BICW Awards process as transparent as possible.
+That being said, we encourage you to ask us questions!
+You could email them to us at firstname.lastname@example.org, or simply comment below!

-There are so many awards now.
-Crossword, Goodbooks, FICCI, Comic Con . . .
-Why do you want to add to this?
-So confusing it is.
+Q: There are so many awards these days.
+Crossword, Goodbooks, FICCI, Comic Con… Why do you want to add to this?
+It’s all so confusing!

-We were very clear right from the beginning: we wanted to create an award that generates a sales bump, a “BICW Bounce.”
+We were very clear right from the beginning- we wanted to create an award that generates a sales bump, a “BICW Bounce.”
 This bump allows publishers to increase sales and incentivizes them to create high-quality books that continuously raise the bar for Indian children’s writing.

 If a book wins a BICW – Contemporary Award, the respective publishers receive the right to use the BICW – Contemporary logo on their books.
 Further, our sales team works with the publishers of the winning titles, and based on our financial bandwidth, we offer them a purchase order.
 In 2019, the smallest immediate order we gave was for 200 copies, and the largest was for 2000.

-In the near future, we imagine that the order may be any where between 2000 – 5000 copies per title on average, and over 4 times the current revenues.
+For the near future, we imagine that the order may be any where between 2000 to 5000 copies per title on average, and over 4 times the current revenues.

-In 2019, Multistory ordered ~25,000 copies of the BICW winning titles, and generated sales worth over Rs 50 Lacs for all these titles put together.
+In 2019, Multistory ordered ~25,000 copies of the BICW winning titles, and generated sales worth over Rs 50 lakhs for all these titles put together.

-So, BICW is basically a bulk purchase order?
-That’s what’s different from the other awards?
+Q: Is BICW basically a bulk purchase order?
+Is that what’s different from other awards?

 Yes!
 But that’s not all.
 We also offer the award across ages and across categories.
 So there are many winners that reflect all types of readers and markets!
 Not just one.

-OK.
-Why do you use the word “BEST”?
-Isn’t it a little extreme?
+Q: Why do you use the word “BEST” in BICW?

-It was very overwhelming when we first started using the word “BEST.”
-Our team was a little wary and unsure.
-It felt like we were passing a judgment on the books.
+Honestly, it was very overwhelming for us.
+When we first started using the word “BEST”, our team was naturally a little wary and unsure.
+It felt like we were passing judgment on the books.

-But over time we realised that most people don’t think of awards as a good-bad dichotomy.
+But over time we realized that most people don’t think of awards as a ‘good-bad’ dichotomy.
 For example, in the Academy Awards (Oscars), people understand that the movie that wins in any particular year may not be their personal pick for “best movie,” although it might be a really good movie.
-People understand that the Academy has a bias towards certain kinds of movies, made by certain kinds of people.
+Audiences understand that the Academy has a bias towards certain kinds of movies, made by certain kinds of people.
 Everyone gets that the ones that didn’t win aren’t the “worst movies.”

 There is a lot of subjectivity in the awards and any award is only indicative.
-Any “BEST” award carries that baggage.
+Any “BEST” award comes with that clause.

-The BICW Award program is run by Multistory Learning Pvt Ltd. Founded and run by book lovers, we make sure that every incoming employee candidate is a book lover by asking outright in their interview about the books they’ve read.
+The BICW Award program is run by fREADOm and its parent company, Stones2Milestones.
+Founded and run by book lovers, we make sure that every incoming employee candidate is a book lover by asking outright in their interview about the books they’ve read.
 If the candidate’s score on the BBC Big Read is less than 20, then their job application is not even considered.

-- We work with schools in promoting reading – the Book Lovers’ Program for Schools.
+- We work with schools in promoting reading via the Book Lovers’ Program for Schools.

-- We’re publishers of children’s books under two imprints – Ms Moochie and The Little Book Lovers’ Reading Series for emergent readers.
+- We’re publishers of children’s books under two imprints – Ms Moochie Books and The Little Book Lovers’ Reading Series for Emergent Readers.

 - We’re stockists and distributors for other publishers.

 - We retail on the fREADom online store, in physical outlets and on Amazon.